hoangcuong2011/Good-Papers/README.md

 **Papers with quick notes**
+- *Deep Neural Networks as Gaussian Processes* - It has been long known how a GP corresponds to a neural network with *single* hidden layer.
+Yet it is not clear how it is with *deep* neural networks.
+This work delineates the correspondence between *deep* neural networks and Gaussian Processes.
+Specificially, the work provides an equation of covariance matrix that corresponds to each non-linear function used in deep neural networks.
+For RELU, it is easy to compute the equivalent covariance matrix, but for other certain non-linear functions, it seems like it is not trivial to do so.
+They provide an algorithm to compute covariance matrix, which is quite difficult to follow.
+Bayesian inference also helps the model learn where it gives good prediction and where it does not.
+Figure 2 is really impressive/interesting to me.
+Overall I think the paper is very interesting/important.

 - *What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?* The paper studies the benefits of modeling uncertainty in Bayesian deep learning models for vision tasks.
 They define two types of uncertainty: aleatoric uncertainty that captures noise inherent and epistemic uncertaint which accounts for uncertainty in the model.
 They propose a BNN models that captures all these things, and show how this helps visition tasks.
 Some of the techniques are too involved too me, but overall I enjoyed reading the paper.